Code of Conduct and Commitment to Civility

 A Disciplinary Appeal is the final step in a student’s right to due process.
 If requested by a student, an appeal hearing will provide for a fair, timely and impartial review of the determination and sanction(s) imposed by a Conduct Officer, considering the best interest for the institution and the student.
-In cases where the appeal is for a sanction of dismissal or expulsion, or an otherwise sensitive issue, an Administrative Hearing will be held with the Vice President for Student Affairs, or designee.
+Appeals requests are heard by the Disciplinary Appeals Committee who will determine the validity of the appeal request.
+If the appeal request is approved, an appeal hearing will be held by the Disciplinary Appeals Committee.
+In cases where the appeal is for a sanction of dismissal, suspension or expulsion, or an otherwise sensitive issue, an Appeal Hearing will be held with the Vice President for Student Affairs, or designee.
 Note: The student email will be the official form of communication during the appeal scheduling process.

 To initiate an appeal, the MVCC Appeal Request Form must be completed.

 The MVCC Appeal Request form can be found on the Civic Responsibilities Web page on the MVCC website.
 Please print and submit your appeal request within the time line indicated.
 See website www.mvcc.edu/student-policies/civic-responsibilities.

 Appeals must be submitted to the Conduct Officer within five (5) business days after the date of the written decision described in the paragraph above.
 The same timeline is followed for both an Appeals Committee and an Administrative Hearing.
 Timelines may be adjusted upon mutual consent or when, after a good faith effort, it was not possible to convene the Appeal Committee according to the timeline.

 The student may appeal the written disciplinary meeting decision for the following reasons only: